Back Pain Treatment Perth | Chiropractor Perth - Carbon Chiro

 • Sleeping position – Poor mattress support or improper sleeping posture can contribute to pain.

-• Spinal misalignments – Restricted joint movement can lead to imbalances and discomfort.
+• Spinal restriction – Restricted joint movement can lead to imbalances and discomfort.

 Frequently Asked Questions